CorrespondentData/YouTubeExtremism/README.md

 ## For each working group please create your own folder on the master branch where to place your scripts
 - Please use a descriptive folder name e.g. left data scraping, topic modeling, etc.
+- Please add a readme to the folder where you describe:
+  - Your team members and contact information
+  - Your approach; specifying which data you used as input, how you processed it (with link to script adn what frameworks are used), what your output data is and a link to where it is saved in the GDrive.
-- Please add a readme to the folder where you describe your team, contact information and your approach.
-You may create a branch for your subfolder to work on, so you do not have to synchornize alls folders and scripts.
+- You may create a branch for your subfolder to work on, so you do not have to synchornize all folders and scripts.

 ## Proposed high folder overview

 - Data gathering
-  - Leftist data scraping
+  - Leftist data
-  - Rightist data scraping
+  - Rightist data

 - Topic mapping
   - Channel topic mapping